Here is the schedule of events for the day:

 Q: Can I bring my own chair?

 A: Yes!
-You can bring single-seat, fold-up, camp-style chairs on board.
-There will also be a number of chairs and tables available for seating.
+You can bring single-seat, fold-up, camp-style chairs and small pop-up tents.
+There will also be a limited number of chairs and tables available for seating.

 Q: Can I reserve a table?